pacorta/small-business-helper/README.md

 - Added filters for sale locations.
 - Re-arranged the previous sales screen for more intuitive UI.
 - Added more date range filters.

+Git commit #5

+- Migrated from SharedPreferences to Firebase Firestore for storing sales data both in android and ios.